UAV-GeoLAB/MAP-Network-Analysis/README.md

 # Graph Analysis On Street Network In A Web Browser

 The tool is a prototype system for comparing spatial layouts in ancient cities.
-It allows to conduct simple GIS operations in a web browser (digitizing and georeferencing data) and then perform network analysis (networkx and spacesyntax analyses) on input data.
+It allows to conduct simple GIS operations in a web browser (digitizing and georeferencing data) and then perform network analysis (Networkx and SpaceSyntax analyses) on input data.

 Example screenshots from application:
 (the source of the base map: **Hoepfner and Schwandner, 1994**)